Aloiampelos ciliaris (Climbing Aloe), formerly known as Aloe ciliaris, is a fast-growing succulent with a swollen stem base from which …

 Aloinopsis rubrolineata is a small succulent with a branching habit and dark olive-green, tongue-like leaves covered with small, round …

-Sedum ×luteoviride is a small succulent shrub with thick fleshy leaves inserted at right angles to the branches.
-It grows up to 6 inches …
+Sedum ×luteoviride is a small succulent shrub with thick, fleshy leaves inserted at right angles to the branches.
+It can grow up to 6 …

 Dasylirion longissimum (Mexican Grass Tree) is a large succulent with long, arching, grass-like leaves that radiate symmetrically out of …